fransay/shapelib/README.md

 # Shapelib :books:
-Shapelib is a library designed to provide users with generic mathematical functions essential for euclidean geometry computational schemes.
+Shapelib is a library designed to provide simple functions for geometrical computing and related scientific endeavours.
 ```DON'T USE LIB YET```
 # Geometry :triangular_ruler: